 Let’s start with the demographics of what your ideal customer could look like.
 And these are just some examples to help you figure out your own customer avatar or your own ideal customer.

-As they’re not going to try and fix the appliance repair themselves.
+As they’re not going to try and fix the ac repair or appliance repair themselves.
 They’re going to just call a good company to come out.
 They like garden, crafts, arts.
 They live in the suburbs.
 It may be upper middle-class neighborhoods is where they live.
 We’re also going to talk about pains and frustrations, right.
 Their pain and frustrations when it comes appliances are when they are not working.
 We all rely on appliances nowadays.
 I mean they’ve simplified our life so much that when one breaks, it’s a huge frustration.
-Especially when they can’t get an appliance repair company on the phone or maybe they’ve left a message and they never get a call back.
+Especially when they can’t get a heating and cooling company or appliance repair company on the phone or maybe they’ve left a message and they never get a call back.
 So these are common frustrations that consumers experience and they need to get the appliance issue resolved as fast as possible.
 They’re too busy to deal with it.
 They’re worried that the situation at the house could be unhealthy for their family.

 So hopefully, that gave you some ideas.

-Let’s look at it now in more detail and on how it relates to the appliance repair industry.
+Let’s look at it now in more detail and on how it relates to the air conditioner repair or appliance repair industry.

-FEAR #1 – Some of the fears that a consumer has is that they fear being ripped off or overcharged by an appliance repair company.
+FEAR #1 – Some of the fears that a consumer has is that they fear being ripped off or overcharged by an air conditioning repair company or appliance repair company.
 If the customer has this fear, you need to overcome this when you answer the phone and it starts with the way the phone is answered.

 If you just answer hello, what do you think that communicates to a customer?